BestTimesToVisit.com Logo

 packing

 Layers are your best friend in Reykjavik, no matter the season!
 Think thermal base layers, a fleece or wool mid-layer, and a waterproof/windproof outer shell.
-Even in summer, the wind can be fierce, and temperatures can drop surprisingly quickly, especially if you venture outside the city.
+Even in summer, a sudden gust of wind off the ocean can feel surprisingly chilly, so always have that outer layer handy for spontaneous adventures.

 money